About the course

 How school placements work

 Candidates will be assigned a host school, where they will receive substantial classroom experience.
 As this is a school-based programme, trainees will be immersed in the life of the school, attending school INSET and professional development meetings as well as weekly planning sessions with the class teacher.
-Trainees will attend school Monday-Wednesday while attending taught sessions at the university or at one of the partner schools on Thursday and Friday, outside of the two main placements when trainees will be in school every day of the week.
+Trainees will attend school Monday-Thursday while attending taught sessions at the university or at one of the partner schools on Friday.
 Additional twilight training sessions occur throughout the year outside of the main assessed placements.
 This additional time in schools enables trainees to observe subject leaders teaching their specialist subjects as well as lessons in a range of year groups.
 Some partner schools have attached SEND bases for pupils with Autistic Spectrum Disorder or Hearing Centres for deaf pupils, allowing trainees to observe teaching strategies and resources used to support pupils with these specific needs.

 All placement schools are in the London Borough of Sutton with the exception of one primary school which is based in Croydon.
 Consideration is given to the transport available to each trainee when placement schools are assigned.

 The course fees for 2020/2021 are as follows:

 Tuition fees are payable to the University of Roehampton.